Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Rudy Gobert and his Minnesota Timberwolves teammates take the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 10:30 PM ET on Sunday.
+Rudy Gobert and the rest of the Minnesota Timberwolves take the court versus the Denver Nuggets in the NBA Playoffs on Wednesday, at 10:00 PM ET.

-If you'd like to place a bet on Gobert's props, we look at his available ones, providing some stats and trends, below.
+Let's dive into the prop bets available for Gobert, using stats and trends to make good predictions.

 Rudy Gobert Prop Bets vs. the Nuggets